Senior Nuclear Security Officer (Regulatory Infrastructure), Vienna, Austria

 Advanced University degree in Science, Physics, Chemistry, Engineering or a closely related technical field with a focus on nuclear science, nuclear engineering, nuclear technology, nuclear/ radiation safety, nuclear security or non-proliferation.

-Minimum ten years of relevant experience in implementing activities related to the establishment or strengthening of regulatory infrastructure for the security of radioactive material, of which at least five should be in a senior position within a national regulatory authority responsible for nuclear security.
+Minimum ten years of relevant experience in implementing activities related to the establishment or strengthening of regulatory infrastructure for radiation safety and/or for the security of radioactive material, of which at least five years should be directly related to the security of radioactive material within a relevant competent authority, most preferably in a senior position.

-Experience in implementing activities related to the establishment or strengthening of regulatory infrastructure for radiation safety is highly desirable.
+Demonstrated experience in implementing activities directly related to the establishment or strengthening of national regulatory infrastructure for radiation safety.

-Demonstrated experience in working with national and international organizations or institutes, and the IAEA in particular, in the delivery of technical assistance to developing countries, especially in the Africa region.
+Demonstrated experience in working with national and international organizations or institutes in the framework of technical assistance projects.

-Experience in implementing projects/ activities aimed at supporting States in the establishment and strengthening of their national regulatory infrastructure for both radiation safety and the security of radioactive material is an asset.
+Experience in implementing projects or/activities aimed at supporting States in the establishment and strengthening of their national regulatory infrastructure for both radiation safety and the security of radioactive material is an asset.

-Excellent oral and written command of English.
-Fluency in French is highly desirable.
+Excellent oral and written command of English and French.
 Knowledge of other official IAEA languages (Arabic, Chinese, Russian and Spanish) is an asset.

 Applications from qualified women and candidates from developing countries are encouraged